 The government introduced a package of measures to stabilise the construction and borey real estate sectors of the economy.

-Four condominium projects – categorised as either “mid-range” or “affordable” – were completed and ready for move-ins in the second quarter of this year, adding 3,204 units to Phnom Penh’s supply, 9.5 per cent more than in the previous quarter, raising the total to more than 36,000 units as of June
+Five condominium projects – two categorised as “mid-range” and three as “affordable” – were completed and ready for move-ins in the first quarter of this year, adding “more than 3,900” units to Phnom Penh’s supply, raising the total to about 48,600 units as of March 31

 Real estate experts are applauding the completion of the Russey Keo bridge, which crosses over the Tonle Sap River in Phnom Penh and is expected to greatly ease traffic in the neighbourhood resulting in more investment in the area and high valuations of the land there.

 The land ministry approved a total of 4,275 construction investment projects in 2022 – down 28 projects or 0.65 per cent from a year earlier – with total registered capital of $2.968 billion, down 46.8 per cent on a yearly basis from $5.580 billion, according to the finance ministry.

 Golden Tree Co Ltd (GT), the real estate firm behind the Kingdom’s first green bond, reported sound business performance last year, amid economic stress stemming from the Ukraine conflict and prolonged Covid-19 crisis.